st143575/SemPlaus-plausibleparrots/baseline/README.md

 ### We finedtuend Roberta with PAP and PEP-3k datasets
 ### When running this script, remember to configure the data path with your directory.
 ## Datasets
-### The finetuning datasets can be found under datasets/baseline/augmented datasets
+### The finetuning datasets can be found under datasets/preprocessed/baseline